buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 events from the VC repository to the buildmaster.

 As a quick guide, here is a list of VC systems and the :class:`ChangeSource`\s that might be useful with them.
+Note that some of these modules are in Buildbot's "contrib" directory, meaning that they have been offered by other users in hopes they may be useful, and might require some additional work to make them functional.

 CVS
  * :bb:chsrc:`CVSMaildirSource` (watching mail sent by ``contrib/buildbot_cvs_mail.py`` script)